 It depends on several factors, including the climate in your area and the type of heating system you have.
 Many experts recommend keeping your house at a steady temperature (68 degrees F) during the winter instead of turning the thermostat down when you’re not home or asleep.
 Try not to move the temperature more than 5 to 8 degrees when adjusting the thermostat.

 It’s also important to ensure your home is insulated and airtight.
-If it’s not, then turning the thermostat down won’t save you much money in the long run.
-You may want to consult with a professional HVAC company to get their advice on saving money on electricity during the winter months.
+If it’s not, then the extra heating cost and turning the thermostat down won’t save you much money in the long run.
+You may want to consult with a professional HVAC company to get their advice on saving money on electricity.
+This will prevent cold air in your home during the winter months.

 Should you leave the heating on all night in cold weather?